tyouhyou/cxxlog/README.md

 And, there has a third set of macros, DE/IE/WE/EE allow you write logs to std::cerr.

+## Max lines in one log file

+`SET_LOG_MAX_SIZE(line_number);` can specify the max lines in one log file.
+If the max number has reached, the first line will be removed and the new one be appended to the end of the file.
+0 or not specified means not max limit.
+Take care.

 ## Log levels

 Four log levels defined.